JamesDodds/ipmi-api-gateway/README.md

 # IPMI API Gateway

 This project serves as an API gateway for `ipmitool` to access Supermicro servers' IPMI, designed to be called by Home Assistant.
 It provides a simple interface to manage server operations such as starting, stopping, and checking the health of the servers.

-It has no security on it (yet) so run at your own risk.
+⚠️ **Security Notice**: This project has no authentication/authorization (yet) so run at your own risk in trusted environments only.

-Full disclosure: Claude Sonnet 4 wrote all of the Python.
+🤖 **Full disclosure**: Claude Sonnet 4 wrote all of the Python code.

 ## Features